 Rongai Gate Elevation / Altitude: 1950 meters

-The Rongai gate also known as Nalemuru Gate is one of the many access points to enter Mount Kilimanjaro that is located very close to the Kenyan border, on the north-eastern foot slopes of the mountain.
+The Rongai gate also known as Nalemuru or Nalemoru Gate is one of the many access points to enter Mount Kilimanjaro that is located very close to the Kenyan border, on the north-eastern foot slopes of the mountain.

 Usually used as the starting point for climbers using the Rongai route to the mountain’s highest summit, Uhuru peak on Kibo volcanic cone.